 Five of the Best Web Portal Examples

-To demonstrate just how much value modern portals offer, we've compiled a list of five of our favorite portals.
+To demonstrate just how much value modern web portals offer, we've compiled a list of five of our favorite web portal examples.
 We'll give you a brief rundown of why each was created and implemented before revealing why and how they have been so successful.
 They feature a combination of customer, employee, and partner portals, so you get a feel for different applications across the entire portal spectrum.

 1. Stromnetz - Customer portal